-It’s important to come to the conversation with a good idea about what your ideal budget is as well as the maximum you’d be willing to pay for the perfect property.
+It’s important to come to the conversation with a good idea about what your ideal budget.
+As well as the most you’d be willing to pay for the perfect property.

-There are plenty of brokers out there, some more trustworthy and experienced than others.
+There are plenty of brokers out there.
+Some are more trustworthy and experienced than others.
 Make sure to shop around, read reviews online, ask for references, and do your due diligence before signing on with the first broker you meet.
-Your broker will be your ally and advisor through this process, so it’s important to find someone you know you can trust.
+Your broker will be your ally and advisor through this process.
+Therefore, it’s important to find someone you know you can trust.

 Viewing Properties When Buying Property in Panama

-Now that all of the hard decisions are out of the way, you’re ready for the fun part – viewing properties.
-You can search listings freely yourself, but it’s always a good idea to run the listings by your broker so that he or she can set up the appointments, as it’s a great way to save you time.
+Now that all the hard decisions are out of the way, you’re ready for the fun part – viewing properties.
+You can search listings freely yourself, but it’s always a good idea to run the listings by your broker.
+Why?
+So that he or she can set up the appointments, as it’s a great way to save you time.

-It’s also important to go through your broker to make appointments because sometimes what you see online isn’t always what’s actually on the market.
-Oftentimes brokers will pull some tricks and maybe leave a property published, although it’s been sold.
+It’s also important to go through your broker to make appointments.
+Oftentimes, what you see online isn’t always what’s actually on the market.
+Brokers will pull some tricks and maybe leave a property published, even though it’s sold.

-They might intentionally not inform their sellers about the need to include real estate tax in that price, making the price look lower than it actually is.
+They might intentionally not inform their sellers about the need to include real estate tax at that price.
+Making the price look lower than it actually is.
 Luckily, a good broker will know the questions to ask to make sure the price is accurate.

 You can vet properties on your own, but it might get complicated and cause some confusion when you show up to the appointment with your broker.
-If you enquire about properties on your own, it’s a good idea to let them know you’re working with a broker so there are no misconceptions or issues that will inevitably arise.
+If you enquire about properties on your own, it’s a good idea to let them know you’re working with a broker.
+This is to ensure there are no misconceptions that could arise.